 - Sarah Koontz – Provides helpful Bible studies and also sends out Saturday Soul food emails every week.

 - Blogs by Christian Women – Shares articles from a wonderful community of Christian women Bloggers.
-It was an honour to guest post on this site some weeks back.
+It was an honour to guest post on this site.

 Blogs For Single Women